 But here’s the big take away with Derek’s Evergreen Wealth Formula 2.0 review…

-He reveals absolutely nothing that the sales letter already reveals.
+He reveals nothing in this Evergreen Wealth Formula 2.0 review that the sales letter already reveals.

 A good reviewer would go into detail about the course and what’s inside.